Flavsm/JaxShells/README.md

 The challenges of this project were mainly:

 * Using only vanilla JS and CSS to make the cart animations
-* Updating the cart with new/deleting items while increasing or decreasing the total
+* Updating the cart with new/deleted items while increasing or decreasing the total
-* Using more features  of CSS
+* Using previously unkown features of CSS

 ## Implement